graphcommerce-org/graphcommerce/docs/magento/known-issues.md

 - Original PR: https://github.com/magento/magento2/issues/37599
 - PR regarding revert of fix: https://github.com/magento/magento2/issues/37928

-## Adding products to cart with pre-existing items that are out of stock, always results in an error
+## Adding products to cart with pre-existing items that are out of stock always results in an error

 Affected Magento versions: